 Overcooking a marmalade will result in a caramelized flavor or tough orange peels in your marmalade.

-1 There are several ways to sterilize your jars for canning.
-You can run them through a short cycle on your dishwasher.
 You can place them in a large pot (12 quart) of water on top of a steaming rack (so they don't touch the bottom of the pan), and bring the water to a boil for 10 minutes.
-Or you can rinse out the jars, dry them, and place them, without lids, in a 200°F oven for 10 minutes.

 As the time approaches for the marmalade to be done, boil some water in a tea pot.
 Put the jar lids in a glass or ceramic bowl and pour the boiling water over them to sterilize.